-The number of proposals for new Eclipse Projects that we receive year-after-year is on an upward trend.
-The spike in 2018 includes a large number of projects that are part of the Jakarta EE effort.
+The number of proposals for new Eclipse open source projects that we receive year-after-year went down a bit in 2019, but is generally on an upward trend.
+Note that the spike in 2018 includes a large number of projects that are part of the Jakarta EE effort.

 New Project Proposals by Year